coderedcorp/coderedcms/docs/features/searching.rst

 Search fields
 -------------

-**Deprecated in 0.25, instead the Wagtail search parameters should be used. https://docs.wagtail.org/en/stable/reference/contrib/searchpromotions.html#module-wagtail.contrib.search_promotions**
+.. deprecated:: 0.25, instead the `Wagtail search parameters<https://docs.wagtail.org/en/stable/reference/contrib/searchpromotions.html#module-wagtail.contrib.search_promotions>`_ should be used.

 If using the Wagtail DatabaseSearch backend (default), only page Title and Search Description fields are searched upon.
 This is due to a limitation in the DatabaseSearch backend;